-Based on student feedback, The Office of Student Engagement will be continuing to provide Substance-Free communities as an option for upperclass students for 2016-2017.
+Based on student feedback, The Office of Student Engagement will be continuing to provide Substance-Free communities as an option for upperclass students for 2018-2019.
 In Substance-Free communities, the possession or use of alcohol, controlled substances and tobacco products by residents or their guests is prohibited in student rooms and public spaces.
 If residents or their guests choose to use such substances outside of the Substance-Free community, the results of that choice must not have a negative impact upon residents or property upon return to the community.
-For Fall 2016, 3rd Hallowell Hall will be designated Substance-Free.
-Rising sophomores will only be eligible to apply for DOUBLE rooms.
+For 2018-2019, 3rd Hallowell Hall will be designated Substance-Free.
+Rising sophomores will only be eligible to apply for Double-occupancy rooms in this community.
 More information, including the Substance-Free Housing Form can be found on the following page: Substance-Free Housing

 Information for students who may need housing accommodations:

 The Student Disability Service and Office of Student Engagement are happy to work with students with documented disabilities to identify appropriate accommodations.
-Special housing accommodations require advanced planning and documentation.
-Students wishing to apply for housing accommodations should be in contact with the Office of Student Enagement no later than Friday, April 8.
-2016 in order for consideration prior to the Spring Housing Lotteries.
 More detailed information on special housing accommodations can be found on the Disability Accommodations page.